masagrator/switch-sys-tweak/README.md

 Latest release you can find [HERE](https://github.com/masagrator/sys-ticon/releases), download "sys-ticon.zip", put "atmosphere" folder to sdcard.
 Restart Switch.

 > [!IMPORTANT]
-> Any change requires console reboot to see results immediately in home menu because those entries are cached upon boot, only "Options" menu shows immediately changes because this is not cached.
+> Any change requires console reboot to see results immediately in home menu because those entries are cached upon boot, only "Options" menu and "All Software: shows immediately changes because they are not cached.

 ### Title, publisher, display version
 If you want to replace title + publisher and/or display version, use this template: